-I’m a faculty member in the Department of Information Science at Cornell University, with additional graduate field appointments in Communication, Public Affairs, and Science and Technology Studies.
-Withy my intrepid colleague Phoebe Sengers, I'm also co-Director of Graduate Studies for Information Science.
+I’m an Associate Professor and Director of Graduate Studies in the Department of Information Science at Cornell University, with additional graduate field appointments in Communication, Public Affairs, and Science and Technology Studies.
+I'm also House Professor and Dean of William Keeton House, a vibrant and innovative living-learning community that's part of the Cornell West Campus housing system.

 Before Cornell, I was on the faculty of the University of Michigan School of Information, where I co-founded and directed the school’s Information Policy specialization.
 I also spent a year as a Fellow at the National Center for Digital Government (then at Harvard University’s Kennedy School of Government).
 I hold a Ph.D. in Communication and Science Studies from the University of California, San Diego; an M.A. in Political Economy from Carleton University in Ottawa; and a B.A. in English and Creative Writing from Concordia University in Montreal.
 I’m from Canada originally, but have lived, worked, and conducted research in South Korea, Malaysia, and Indonesia.